yegor256/blog/_posts/2014/aug/2014-08-13-strict-code-quality-control.md

 [new things]({% pst 2014/nov/2014-11-03-empty-line-code-smell %})
 about writing quality Java code.

+{% quote You are getting free lessons with every new line of code you write %}

 On top of that though, I would actually say that you are getting free lessons with every new line of code you write.
 And the teacher is a software, written by hundreds of Java developers, for the last ten years.
 Qulice just